pr-rao1/learning_projects/top_dir/simple_go_server/README.md

 Note: This is a leanring project made at a very nascent stage with the help of the below resource: https://www.youtube.com/watch?v=ASBUp7stqjo&list=PL5dTjWUk_cPYztKD7WxVFluHvpBNM28N9

+Procedure to run:
+1) Go to the path xxx/top_dir/simple_go_server/src
+2) go build
+3) go run main.go
+4) Allow firewall permissions if prompted, go to a browser and enter localhost:8080/